eaudeweb/naaya/eggs/Naaya/docs/sphinx/advanced/general_utility.rst

 And a unique available id in a "self" context:

-   >>> id = uniqueId(string, lambda x: return self._getOb(x, None) is not None)
+   >>> id = uniqueId(string, lambda x: return self._getOb(x, None) is not None)`

-where string is already slugified in the latter example.
+where string is already slugified in the above example.

-Also see the make_id function which combines both functionalities but, however, lacks the functionality of defining your own "id existence test" function.
+Also see the :func:`make_id` function which combines both functionalities, but lacks the functionality of defining your own ``id existence test`` function.

 The :class:`utils <Products.NaayaCore.managers.utils.utils>` class contains a
 few more general-purpose utility functions.
 They are accessible in ``rstk`` via